The

 to be nostalgic about a car that made you unhappy?
 But I really loved

-with a sports car that only had an 800cc engine but went really fast.
+that car.
+Sure it might be to do with the fact that it was a sports car that only had an 800cc engine, but it went really fast.

 I loved the black interior, even the seats that didnt quite have